 - The challenges: Increasing workload and insufficient workforce

-- Three positive changes to expect when ML is in use
+- Three positive changes to expect from ML in healthcare

 - Ethical concerns

 - 8 practical applications of ML to empower health workers and streamline operations

 - Closing thoughts